FruitfulApproach/BS2Daisy/README.md

 4. Make auto-translations of page links such as /features.html to {% url 'features' %}, so that BSS site templates work right away.

+5. Fix column stretch settings from within Qt Designer and init code of export mapper widget.
+Right now column widths are fixed and non-adjustable.

 Exports a [Bootstrap Studio](https://bootstrapstudio.io/) design into a [Django](https://www.djangoproject.com/) project for an exhilerating low-code web design experience.
 Allows you to write as much custom/critical code as you would like.

 *Credit: Improvement of [AbcSxyZ/bootstrap-studio-to-django-template](https://github.com/AbcSxyZ/bootstrap-studio-to-django-template)*